-Additional considerations if the property is in the U.S.
+Additional considerations if the property is in the US

-U.S. federal and state income tax may apply on any rental income if the property is located south of the border.
-U.S. tax may also apply to any gain on the sale of the property.
+US federal and state income tax may apply on any rental income if the property is located south of the border.
+US tax may also apply to any gain on the sale of the property.
 You may be able to offset these taxes in Canada by claiming a foreign tax credit.
-In addition, depending on the total value of your U.S. properties, there could be U.S. tax implications if you gift the property, or U.S. estate tax implications at the time of your death.
-Further information is available in our report titled Your U.S. vacation property could be quite taxing.4 jamie.golombek@cibc.com debbie.pearl-weinberg@cibc.com
+In addition, depending on the total value of your US properties, there could be US tax implications if you gift the property, or US estate tax implications at the time of your death.
+Further information is available in our report titled Your US vacation property could be quite taxing.

-Jamie Golombek, CPA, CA, CFP, CLU, TEP is the Managing Director, Tax & Estate Planning with CIBC Private Wealth in Toronto.
+Jamie Golombek, FCPA, FCA, CPA (IL), CFP, CLU, TEP is the Managing Director, Tax and Estate Planning with CIBC Private Wealth, Toronto.